Research Fellowships

 The Arts, Humanities and Social Sciences Research Fellowship subjects are offered on a three-year rotation, with the subjects as listed below.
 Newnham research students in the whole field of the Arts, Humanities and Social Sciences may apply in any year, regardless of the rotational listing:

-The successful candidate will enter into their Fellowship on 1 October 2023.
+Applications for the 2025 Fellowship will open in late August 2024, and the successful candidate will enter into their Fellowship on 1 October 2025.

-2023: Architecture, Asian and Middle Eastern Studies, Divinity, History, History of Art.
-The successful candidate will enter into their Fellowship on 1 October 2023.
+2026: Architecture, Asian and Middle Eastern Studies, History of Art, Human Social and Political Sciences (including Archaeology, Anthropology, Politics and International Studies, Social Sciences).
+The successful candidate will enter into their Fellowship on 1 October 2026.

 The Newby Trust Research Fellowship